-In recognition of the fact that a limited number of students do not meet established standards but do demonstrate special potential for success, institutions are authorized to grant admission to a limited number of such students.
-Institutions will use multiple measures whenever possible, such as interviews, portfolios, and records of experiential achievements, for students being considered for Limited Admission.
-The number of students who may be granted Limited Admissions will be restricted.
+In recognition of the fact that a limited number of students do not meet established standards but do demonstrate special potential for success, Georgia Gwinnett College (GGC) is authorized by the University System of Georgia Board of Regents to grant admission to a limited number of such students.
+GGC will use multiple measures whenever possible, such as interviews, portfolios, and records of experiential achievements, for students being considered for Limited Admission.
+The number of students who may be granted Limited Admissions is restricted and cannot exceed 33%.

-Presidents of University System of Georgia institutions may grant Presidential Exceptions to the Required High School Curriculum units and requirements for Limited Admissions if the student shows promise for academic success in college and has at least a high school diploma or GED credential.
-Institutions will be required to report to the University System of Georgia chief academic officer on those students granted Presidential Exceptions.
-Presidential Exceptions must be included as part of the institution's maximum percentage for Limited Admissions.
+The President of GGC is authorized by the University System of Georgia Board of Regents to grant Presidential Exceptions to the Required High School Curriculum units and requirements for Limited Admissions if the student shows promise for academic success in college and has at least a high school diploma or GED credential.
+GGC is required to report to the University System of Georgia chief academic officer on those students granted Presidential Exceptions.
+Presidential Exceptions must be included as part of the GGC’s maximum percentage for Limited Admissions.

 Students who enter under the Limited Admissions category (including Presidential Exceptions) must make up any Required High School Curriculum units deficiencies in accordance with University System of Georgia procedures.
-They must also be screened, as applicable, for placement in LS courses using a placement test administered by a University System of Georgia institution and must meet University System of Georgia criteria for exemption or exit of learning support in reading, English, and mathematics.
+They must also be screened, as applicable, for placement in Learning Support courses based on their EPI/MPI score(s) and must meet University System of Georgia criteria for exemption or exit of learning support in reading, English, and mathematics.